Consolidated Screening List

 Why This Data Matters: U.S. companies interested in exporting their products to new foreign markets need to be aware of the tariff rates and taxes that their products may be subject to, in order to price products for the end customer.
 A U.S. company is less likely to be subject to tariffs if the value of their product falls below the De Minimis amount.
 U.S. companies selling low value, small shipments are more likely to export to countries with high De Minimis levels.

 Ideas for Using the Data: De Minimis and VAT are two factors in determining the “total landed cost” for exporting a product overseas.
-Use this data, along with the tariff data from ITA’s Tariff Rates API to improve your algorithm for computing landed cost.
+Use this data, along with your tariff data to improve your algorithm for computing landed cost.
 Other factors to consider are: packing charges, shipping and freight charges, and local taxes.